Insurance Guide: How AZ Insurance Works, Plus Arizona Windshield Laws

 A lot of our customers with insurance coverage are concerned that using their insurance to pay for their glass will cause their car insurance rates to increase.

-Here are some important rights for customers with insurance coverage in Arizona:
+Here are some important rights for customers with insurance coverage in our state:

 1. Customer has the right to choose who performs the work on their vehicle.